KenKaplan/KXPA100-FAN-MOUNT/README.md

 I operate 99.99% CW and wear headphones, so the fan noise is not heard at all (Radiosport Listen-Only headphones).

 The resistor I used, was one I had, 22ohms at 5w wirewound.

+All pieces were printed in PETG on an Original Prusa i3 MK3S+ (sorry, I do not have a printer, but a friend has this one).